 The test of the provisional ballot worked!
-For the July 7 Primary, any voters NOT using their mail-in ballot and would rather vote in person, they will only be able to cast a vote by Provisional Ballot.
+For the November 3rd General Election, any voters NOT using their mail-in ballot and would rather vote in person will only be able to cast a vote by Provisional Ballot.
 Voting machines will only be available for voters needing ADA compliance.
 ALL provisional ballots are canvassed and tabulated regardless of how close the race is and even when a race is unopposed.
 All votes are counted.

 - Try using your Driver’s License

 - Try using your Social Security number

 - Wait to get your mail-in ballot and use the Voter ID that will be on the envelope OR check what your voter ID is here online: https://voter.svrs.nj.gov/registration-check